 Today, there are around 8 times as many air passengers compared to 40 years ago, that's an increase of 700%!
 While the air travel industry has boomed, airlines have followed suit.
-Reaping the benefits of a exponential flow of air traffic.
-In this article we are going to list the top 8 biggest european airlines!
+Reaping the benefits of an exponential flow of air traffic.
+In this article, we are going to list the top 8 biggest European airlines!
 As well as providing a brief insight into the airline using their number of passengers, planes and on time flights.
-As well as some good ol’ fun facts!
+In the sake of keeping things entertaining, you’ll have access to some good ol’ fun facts!

-The most important fact is that if you were flying from the European Union with any of these airlines and your flight has been delayed or cancelled.
-You may be entitled to receive compensation.
-This is also the case if you were flying back to the EU with a European carrier.
+The most important fact is that if you were flying from the European Union with any of these airlines, and your flight has been delayed or cancelled, you may be entitled to receive compensation.
+This is also the case if you were flying back to the EU with a European carrier (from all around the world).
 You can submit your claim with Flight-Delayed and we will make the whole process as simple as possible.
 Find out if you are entitled to compensation here:

 Starting off our list is Norwegian Air!
-This low cost airline began in 1993, and prides itself on using high-fuel efficiency airplanes which are not only good for the environment, but also your bank account!
+This low-cost airline began flying in 1993 and prides itself on using highly fuel-efficient aeroplanes, which are not only good for the environment but also your bank account!

 Flights on time: 60.59%

 Fun fact: Norwegian Air has special ‘tail fin art’ on their aircraft that are dedicated to prominent people from all around the world.
 They normally select the person to be featured in accordance with the route that the aeroplane serves.
 The image above shows George Sverdrup, a statesman that left his mark in Norway’s history.

 Number 7 - Aeroflot Group (Aeroflot, Rossiya Airlines, Pobeda)